bradchristie/taminations-flutter/assets/c1/anything_and_spread.md

 # (Anything) and Spread

-In addition to the three ways [Spread](../plus/anything_and_spread.md) is used at Plus, there is a fourth way:
+In addition to the ways [Spread](../plus/anything_and_spread.md) is used at Plus, there is another way:

 If specific dancers are directed to Spread
 (for example, "Everyone Trade, Boys Spread"),